-During your treatment planning appointment, you will be x-rayed, measurements will be taken and markings will be placed on your skin.
+You will be x-rayed, measurements will be taken and markings will be placed on your skin.
 Your x-rays for treatment planning will be done by CT scanner.
-It is very important that you lie still.
+It is important that you lie still.

 Your Radiation Therapists will make every effort to make you comfortable during the x- rays.
 They will explain every step of what they are doing.
 The measurements from your x-rays will be used to plan your treatments.